 - Using or attempting to use unauthorized assistance, material or student aids in examinations or other academic work.
 Examples: using a cheat sheet on an exam, copying from another student’s exam, copying an exam before it is given, collaborating on an assignment without course instructor’s consent, or altering exam answers and resubmitting the exam for a better grade.

-- Using the ideas, data or language of another without specific and proper acknowledgement.
+- Using the ideas, data, or language of another without specific and proper acknowledgment.
 Examples: failing to cite a reference or to use quotation marks where appropriate, or misrepresenting another’s work as one’s own original creation.

 Fabrication and Falsification:

 - Submitting contrived or altered information in an academic exercise.
 Examples: inventing data, research results, information or procedures in an academic exercise, reporting false information about internship or practicum experiences, or altering the record of data or experimental procedures or results.

 - Submitting, without prior permission, substantial portions of the same academic work for credit more than once.

 - Knowingly helping or attempting to help another commit an act of academic dishonesty; failing to report instances of academic dishonesty of which the student is aware.